josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 <CalloutPlusQuote>

-Meanwhile, pretty much all of React's contemporaries—any framework or technology choice you might choose instead of React—already have that story shipped and in production.
+Meanwhile, pretty much all of React's contemporaries—any framework or technology you might choose instead of React—already have that story shipped and in production.

 </CalloutPlusQuote>

 Web components are one thing.
 But they're far from the only item on the list of "stuff everything else does already and/or better."
+(We'll cover several others below.)

 React benefitted mightily from being early to the framework game; it set the standard.
 But that's come with severe drawbacks in agility and adaptability.
 Every decision React's made since its inception circa 2013 is another layer of tech debt—one that its newer contemporaries aren't constrained by.